-Once leaf is created, its Rc has a strong count of 1 and a weak count of 0.
-In the inner scope we create branch and associate it with leaf, at which point the Rc in branch will have a strong count of 1 and a weak count of 1 (for leaf.parent pointing to branch with a Weak<T>).
-Here leaf will have a strong count of 2, because branch now has a clone of the Rc of leaf stored in branch.children, but will still have a weak count of 0.
+After leaf is created, its Rc<Node> has a strong count of 1 and a weak count of 0 u.
+In the inner scope v, we create branch and associate it with leaf, at which point when we print the counts w, the Rc<Node> in branch will have a strong count of 1 and a weak count of 1 (for leaf.parent pointing to branch with a Weak<Node>).
+When we print the counts in leaf x, we’ll see it will have a strong count of 2, because branch now has a clone of the Rc<Node> of leaf stored in branch.children but will still have a weak count of 0.

-When the inner scope ends, branch goes out of scope and the strong count of the Rc decreases to 0, so its Node gets dropped.
-The weak count of 1 from leaf.parent has no bearing on whether Node is dropped or not, so we don’t get any memory leaks!
+When the inner scope ends y, branch goes out of scope and the strong count of the Rc<Node> decreases to 0, so its Node is dropped.
+The weak count of 1 from leaf.parent has no bearing on whether or not Node is dropped, so we don’t get any memory leaks!

-If we try to access the parent of leaf after the end of the scope, we’ll get None again.
-At the end of the program, the Rc in leaf has a strong count of 1 and a weak count of 0, because the variable leaf is now the only reference to the Rc again.
+If we try to access the parent of leaf after the end of the scope, we’ll get None again z.
+At the end of the program {, the Rc<Node> in leaf has a strong count of 1 and a weak count of 0, because the variable leaf is now the only reference to the Rc<Node> again.

-All of the logic that manages the counts and value dropping is built in to Rc and Weak and their implementations of the Drop trait.
+All of the logic that manages the counts and value dropping is built in to Rc<T> and Weak<T> and their implementations of the Drop trait.
 By specifying that the relationship from a child to its parent should be a Weak<T> reference in the definition of Node, we’re able to have parent nodes point to child nodes and vice versa without creating a reference cycle and memory leaks.